-The Energy Cubes Challenge provides compiling tools for schools, including a printable Student logbook, the Class Leader's calendar and the School Leader's tally sheet.
+The Energy Cubes Challenge provides compiling tools for schools, including a printable Student logbook, the Class Leader's tally sheet and the School Leader's tally sheet.
 These tools are optionals but strongly recommended, and each school can modify them as needed.
-These tools can be downloaded from the Toolbox section (Ajout du lien PDF téléchargeable?)
-The Class Leader's calendar must be printed and distributed to each class.
+These tools can be downloaded from the Toolbox section.
+The Class Leader's tally sheet must be printed and distributed to each class.
 The Energy Cubes Challenge School Leader must fill out the School Leader’s tally sheet as well.

 For more information on how to record Energy Cubes, please see the Challenge rules.

-Compilation is done using the student logbooks downloadable from the Toolbox section.
+Compilation is done using the Student logbooks.
 Students must enter their sessions of physical activity in the logbook on their own and have it approved by a parent.
 An adult’s signature is essential for the child’s exercise session(s) to be admissible for the accumulation of Energy Cubes.

 The logbook is used for activities performed at home.
 At school, such as during gym class or recess, teachers record Energy Cubes using either their own method or the tools provided, like our new Calcul-o-Cube.
 Note that an Energy Cubes cannot be recorded more than once.

-The Class Leader makes sure to enter the number of Cubes accumulated by each group on Planet Cube.
+The School Leader makes sure to enter the number of Cubes accumulated by each group on Planet Cube.

 Calculating the average number of Energy Cubes per student makes it possible to compare results between participating schools—which regularly compile their results online using the same basis—regardless of the number of students at the school.